-Next to first cave at Dambulla is a small temple with the images of Vishnu & Karthikeyan.
+Next to the first cave is a small temple with the images of Vishnu & Karthikeyan.

-This is the biggest cave of Dambulla Caves.
+This is the biggest cave.
 It is overwhelming to stand in this cave and see the Buddhas sitting and standing all around.
 Most Buddha statues wear yellow color.